Introduction

 Two Debt Repayment Strategies:

-- Snowball Method: Pay off smaller debts first for quick wins.
+- Snowball Method: Pay the smaller debts to enjoy some easy wins.

 Expert Insight: